queryluke/masseffect-5e/static/data/spells/biotic_wall.md

   description: As a bonus action, you can either move the wall up to 6m in any direction, rotate the wall up to 180 degrees,
     or reshape the wall within the parameters listed above.
 ---
-With an immense positive charge, create an invisible mass effect field that acts like a wall at a point you choose within range.
+With an immense positive charge, create an invisible mass effect field that acts as a wall at a point you choose within range.
 The wall appears in any orientation you choose, as a horizontal or vertical barrier or at an angle.
 It can be free floating or resting on a solid surface.
 You can form it into a hemispherical dome or a sphere with a radius of up to 4m, or you can shape a flat surface made up of ten 2m by 2m panels.
 Each panel must be contiguous with another panel.
 In any